Reinventing Conservation Easements

 About the Author

 Jeff Pidot was a visiting fellow at the Lincoln Institute of Land Policy from fall 2004 to summer 2005, researching, writing, and speaking about conservation easement issues and reforms.
-During this period he was on leave from his work as Chief of the Natural Resources Division of the Maine Attorney General’s Office, a position he held from 1990 to 2007.
+During this period he was on leave from his work as Chief of the Natural Resources Division of the Maine Attorney General’s Office, a position he has held since 1990.
 He has been an active participant in the land trust movement in Maine and has a wealth of experience with conservation easements in both his professional and volunteer work.